kristinamilosevic/wordgame/README.md

 To run backend:
 mvn spring-boot:run

-To run the functional tests, execute: mvn test -Dtest=WordgameFunctionalTest
+To run the functional tests:
+mvn test -Dtest=WordgameFunctionalTest

 To run unit tests: